 Presented alongside these projects are a wealth of outdoor art installations, temporary exhibitions and gallery shows, curated by local curators, artists and cultural institutions.
 The Art Night Open programme 2018 is loosely inspired by this year's curatorial theme, which focuses on the local environment, importance of urban produce and the rich history of gardening, whilst also exploring philosophical questions about the political and emotional connotations of ‘home’, including residency, refuge and security.

-A group of Art Night Guides will be at the ready to offer assistance as you navigate your way between such works, with a Thames Clippers boat ferrying visitors to and from exhibits until 4am.
+A group of Art Night Guides will be at the ready to offer assistance as you navigate your way between all the art on display, with the Thames Clipper ferrying visitors to and from exhibits until 4am.

 Art, design, music, drink and dance: this soirée will be quite an affair – and, what's more, it's completely free.